Exponents of some one-dimensional Gauss-Manin cohomologies: Gauss-Manin systems, main result and Laurent series

+Now we claim that the surjectivity of $\Phi$ is equivalent to the vanishing of all the cohomologies of such a Koszul complex.
+One implication is trivial; the other is \cite[\S~9, Cor.
+1]{Bourbaki}.
+Then, $\Phi$ is surjective if and only if all of the vector spaces (\ref{prueba}) vanish, which, following an argument analogous to the case of the zeroth cohomology $\HH^0K$, is equivalent to the fact that $\alpha$ is not an exponent of any of the cohomologies of $f_+\OO_{\AA^n-G}$.
+This ends the proof of the theorem. $\square$

-Although one cannot have the surjectivity of the morphism $\Phi$, if we pay attention to the proof, one can still have a partial result when dealing with the vanishing of the cohomologies of the whole Koszul complex.
+We might have that some $\alpha$ is an exponent at the origin of some cohomologies of $f_+\OO_{\AA^n-G}$.
+In that case, reviewing the final argument of the proof, one can still have a partial result when dealing with the vanishing of the cohomologies of the whole Koszul complex.
 More concretely, we have the following: